galaxyproject/iwc/workflows/data-fetching/sra-manifest-to-concatenated-fastqs/README.md

 ## Processing

-- The workflow download fastqs with fasterqdump (one job per sample).
+- The workflow download fastqs with fasterqdump (one job per SRA).
 - The fastqs from the same sample are concatenated.

 ## Outputs